pmahnke/mahnke-cocktails/recipe/pimms_cup.md

 - Glassware:
   - High Ball
   - On the Rocks
-- Garnish: Cucumber strip cut up, strawberries, and a sprig of mint
+- Garnish: Cucumber strip cut up, strawberries, a straw, and a sprig of mint
 - Special Prep: Pour ginger ale and shaken Pimm's and lemon mixture into glass together.